-We obtained the information in this prospectus about the LNG industry from several independent outside sources, including: the Energy Information Administration, or EIA, an independent statistical and analytical agency within the U.S. Department of Energy; Groupe International des Importateurs de Gaz Naturel Liquéfié, or GIIGNL, an industry organization representing LNG importers; the BP Statistical Review of World Energy, June 2006; Wood Mackenzie Limited, a consulting company; and the FERC.
+We obtained the information in this prospectus about the LNG industry from several independent outside sources, including: the Energy Information Administration, or EIA, an independent statistical and analytical agency within the U.S. Department of Energy; Groupe International des Importateurs de Gaz Naturel Liquéfié, or GIIGNL, an industry organization representing LNG importers; the BP Statistical Review of World Energy, June 2006; Wood Mackenzie Limited, a consulting company; IHS Inc., a consulting company; Cambridge Energy Research Associates, or CERA, a consulting company; IntercontinentalExchange, Inc., or ICE, an electronic trading marketplace; and the FERC.
 Much of the most recent government data available regarding the LNG industry is for 2004 and 2005.

 LNG is an effective means to transport natural gas from remote areas to demand centers.
 In 2005, natural gas satisfied more than 23% of worldwide, and 25% of North American, primary energy consumption according to the 2006 BP Statistical Review.
 The EIA expects global demand for natural gas to grow by 0.7% per year, on average, from 2005 to 2030.
 This growth will be driven by economic growth, the clean-burning nature of natural gas and the widespread applicability of natural gas as a fuel source.
-Furthermore, according to the EIA, demand for natural gas has increased at a faster rate than supply since 2004 and is forecast to continue doing so through 2030.
+According to the EIA, consumption is expected to grow at a faster rate than production from 2007 through 2030.